eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/protocol-specification.md

 ### Ditto Protocol envelope {#dittoProtocolEnvelope}

-The Ditto Protocol envelope describes the content of the message (the affected thing entity, a message type, protocol version etc.) and allows the message to be routed by intermediary nodes to its final destination without parsing the actual payload.
+The Ditto Protocol envelope describes the content of the message (the affected thing entity, a message type, protocol version etc.) and allows the message to be routed by intermediary nodes to its final destination, without parsing the actual payload.

 The Protocol envelope is formatted as JSON object (`content-type=application/json`) and must correspond to the